Characterization of FBK NUV-HD-Cryo SiPMs near LHe temperature: The testing setup introduction

-As shown in Fig.~\ref{integratingSphereOnCoolingPlateRealPic}, the cubic integrating sphere mounts on the (barely visible) cooling plate, which is the cooling source of the cryogenic system.
-On the surfaces of the sphere, the LED, the photodiode, the SiPMs, and the TS are all fastened.
-The SiPMs are ``NUV-HD-Cryo'', which is provided by the FBK company.
-The SiPMs have an active window of 11.7 $\times$ 7.9 mm$^2$, with a cell pitch of 30 $\mu$m.
-The photodiode is AXUV100G with an active area of 10 $\times$ 10 mm$^2$.
-Two photodiodes have been calibrated at NIM in China, at $\sim$ 6 K and RT.
+Fig.~\ref{integratingSphereOnCoolingPlateRealPic} shows the actual setup; the cubic integrating sphere mounts on the barely visible cooling plate, which is the cooling source of the detector system.
+The LED, the photodiode, the SiPMs, and the temperature sensor (TS) are all installed on the surfaces of the sphere.
+Being driven by the pulses produced in a signal generator, DG535~\footnote{https://www.thinksrs.com/products/dg535.html}, the LEDs can emit monochromatic light with an intrinsic FWHM of $<$ 5\%.
+The NUV-HD-Cryo SiPMs, having an active area of 11.7 $\times$ 7.9 mm$^2$, a cell pitch of 30 $\times$ 30 $\mu$m$^2$, was thankfully provided by FBK.
+We bought the 10 $\times$ 10 mm$^2$ (active area) photodiode from Opto diode company~\footnote{https://optodiode.com}.
 For more info on the photodiode calibration, please refer to section~\ref{secPDETestAt10KsubsecPDCal}.
-We used LEDs to generate 405 nm and 530 nm light.
-The LEDs can emit monochromatic light with a FWHM typically $<$ 5\%.
-The LEDs were driven by hundreds of ns width pulses that were produced by a DG535~\footnote{https://www.thinksrs.com/products/dg535.html}.

-The integrating sphere is designed by us and outsourced to a commercial company in China.
-The outside of the sphere is cubic, which gives convenience to (a) installing an LED and other parts on the surfaces and (b) mounting itself on the cooling plate of the G-M cryocooler.
+Our team designed the integrating sphere and outsourced it to a commercial company in China.
 The inner surface of the 60 mm diameter integrating sphere is coated with highly reflective PTFE.
-As shown in Fig.~\ref{schemeIntegratingSphereSchematicDrawing}, The LED, the calibrated photodiode, and the to-be-calibrated SiPMs are 90 degrees from each other.
-Such a design allows the photodiode and the SiPMs to receive the same ratio of photons as long as the size of the two affiliated ports is fixed without worrying about the intensity profile of light emitted from the LED.
+TPB has been implemented as a wavelength shifter below 2 K in other works~\cite{SpiceHeRald21, Biekert22, Ito2012, Ito2016, Phan20}.
+The outside of the sphere is cubic, which gives convenience to (a) installing experimental parts on its surfaces and (b) being mounted securely on the cooling plate of the G-M cryocooler.
+As illustrated in Fig.~\ref{schemeIntegratingSphereSchematicDrawing}, the LED, the calibrated photodiode, and the to-be-calibrated SiPMs are positioned 90 degrees from each other (on different ports of the sphere).
+This design ensures that the photodiode and the SiPMs receive the fixed ratio of photons as long as the size of the two corresponding ports does not change, regardless of the intensity profile of light emitted from the LED.
 In our case, the diameters of the ports for the photodiode and the SiPMs are 4.0 mm and 0.1 mm, respectively.

-The G-M cryocooler can approach its lowest temperature after $\sim$ 5 hours of cooling.
-During our PDE tests, we often run the cooling machine for more than 12 hours prior to a measurement to reach the stable temperature, $\sim$ 10 K. Turning off the cryocooler will increase the SiPMs' temperature, but it is difficult to keep the photosensor stay at a certain temperature stably, so we only measured the SiPMs PDE at 10 K.